nheron/droolsonboarding/gettingStarted/brmsruntime.md

 It is possible to take the same architecture using the drools API and the kie-wb.
 There are now two possibilities
 * as the business central is a maven repository, rebuild the runtime (or application if the runtime is embedded) with the new package version.
-* In the runtime dynamically add to the java classpath the new jar of the rules package.
+* In the runtime dynamically add to the java classpath the new jar of the rules package each time there is a new version.

 ## using kie-server and kie-wb together

 ![](BRMS runtime tutorial/kie-architecture.jpg)